rbisdorff/Digraph3/docSphinx/tutorial.rst

 Bipolar valued kernel membership characteristic vectors
 -------------------------------------------------------

-In the :ref:`Kernel-Tutorial-label` turorial we have discussed the computation of *kernels* in bipolar outranking digraphs.
+In the :ref:`Kernel-Tutorial-label` turorial we discuss the computation of *kernels* in bipolar valued digraphs.
 Yet, we did not tackle the problem of computing the corresponding bipolar-valued **kernel membership** characteristic vectors.

 Under Construction.